Nashville-Public-Library/bedework-docs/docs/add-events/image.md

 1. If your image uploaded successfully, you’ll see a file name after the “Choose File” button.
 1. Add Alt Text.
 Alt text is read aloud by screen readers used by visually impaired users.
 1. Your image will be visible in the event listing after you click Add Event at the end of the form.

+## Alt Text

+Alt Text is a brief description of the image.
+Add Alt Text to every image.

+Alt Text:

+- is read aloud by screen readers used by visually impaired users.
+- Helps people with low or impaird vision understand the entire web page.
+- is requied on government-owned websisites by federal Americans with Disabilities Act (ADA) guidelines.

+Good Alt text is descriptive and consise.

+- Limit description to 125 charactes.
+- Focus on what the image conveys to the user, rather than merely listing attributes.
+- Include any words that are in the image, such as text on the cover of a book.